-Nvidia Prime Display Applet
+Nvidia Prime Display Applet for Cinnamon Versions up to 3.8

 The Nvidia Prime Display Applet is a cut down version of the Bumblebee Applet I wrote a couple of years ago to enable me to monitor the temperature of the nVidia Discrete Graphics Processor Unit on my laptop which has an Core i7 Haswell architecture and Optimus technology to switch between the integrated Intel 4600 graphics and discrete nVidia GTX 765M graphics.
+NOTE: Use is currently restricted to Cinnamon versions less than 3.8 due to changes in the way that nVidia Prime is integrated into Cinnamon.

 The preferred method of switching with the latest kernels and nVidia drivers no longer uses Bumblebee but utilises nVidia Prime which is simpler to install and use.
 This Applet allows one to monitor whether the power consuming discrete graphics is on and display the nVidia GPU temperature, but only when it is enabled as monitoring the temperature requires the graphics processor to be turned on.
 The Bumblebee applet is still available for those who wish to use Bumblebee, which still has some advantages over nVidia Prime, although it is more difficult to install.